 About Our Leadership Programs

-DOI University's Leadership Programs provide a planned, systematic, competency-based approach to developing future leaders, at all levels, for the Department of the Interior.
-At each level of leadership development, an emphasis is placed on individual development of core competencies within the context of the Department’s mission, vision, and critical leadership needs.
+DOI University's leadership programs provide a planned, systematic, competency-based approach to developing future leaders, at all levels, for the Department of the Interior.
+At each level of leadership development, an emphasis is placed on individual development of core competencies within the context of the department’s mission, vision, and critical leadership needs.

-Mid-Level Leadership Development: provides leadership and managerial training to address the changing roles and competencies of Federal managers.
+Mid-Level Leadership Development: provides leadership and managerial training to address the changing roles and competencies of federal managers.
 A goal of mid-level leadership development training is to build a cadre of highly competent mid-level federal managers to address future leadership needs and support bureau and departmental succession plans.

-Senior Leader Training: is designed to cultivate the leadership skills of those GS-14s and 15s who play a critical role as team and functional leaders.
+Senior Leader Development: is designed to cultivate the leadership skills of those GS-14s and 15s who play a critical role as team and functional leaders.
 These skills are aligned with the OPM Executive Core Qualifications and enable these senior leaders to expand their talents to lead for overall DOI mission success.